-The AEDs will be located on exterior walls of bathrooms and buildings.
+The AEDs will be located on the exterior walls of bathrooms and buildings.
 AED units are housed in cabinets and display the AED symbol.
 The outdoor cabinets are equipped with an alarm and strobe light that activates when the cabinet is opened.
-Park patrons should look for the posted AED sign while visiting the parks so that in an emergency, one can quickly locate the unit.
+Park patrons should look for the posted AED sign while visiting the parks so that in an emergency, they can quickly locate the unit.

 AEDs are medical devices that can help save lives in the event of cardiac arrest.
 When necessary, they send an electric current to the heart to help it reset itself from an ineffective rhythm.
 Any individual may use AEDs in response to a cardiac emergency.
 While no training or certification is required, the device will prompt the user with step-by-step verbal instructions.
 All AEDs installed at City facilities are equipped for use on adults and children.
 In the event of an emergency, call 911.

 |Additional AED Installations